zpconn/zachconn/posts/2016-02-10-an-informal-category-theoretic-approach-to-monads.markdown

 Anything that can be modeled this way -- be it a data structure, computation, API, or just a pattern of some sort -- is a monad.
 And that's really all there is to it.
 It turns out a whole lot of things can be modeled this way, so Haskell includes some syntactic sugar for working with this pattern (`do` notation).

-From here, further study of monads should focus just on seeing how existing monads in Haskell fit this pattern.
-The more you look at concrete examples, the more straightforward this construction will seem.